Beetroot And Figs Bites. These little sticky, gooey bites are a sweet treat for your toddlers.

 Fresh beets are available all year round.
 When choosing beets, look for smooth, hard and round bulbs.
 It should not be bruised or have any cuts.
 Avoid ones which are soft to touch.

 Dried figs are a good source of fiber as well.
 They are packed with potassium, iron, and minerals, along with vitamins and antioxidants.
 I personally like to use dried black mission figs for baby food, as they are sweeter and they worked the best for these treats.

 While shopping for dried figs, pick packets which are unbroken.
 Look for any mold or sour smell.
 At times commercially grown figs at times can be treated with sulfites to extend their shelf life.
 To avoid babies and toddlers getting sulfites in their system, it’s better to go for organic dried figs.

 So, make these for your little valentines with an added sprinkle of love.
 Happy Valentines Day to you all.

-- Keep cooking till beetroots get tender.
+Keep cooking until beetroots get tender.
 Once they get soft, add sugar and cardamom powder.
-Give it a good stir and cook till all the moisture evaporates and beetroot and figs come together to form a sticky ball.
+Give it a good stir and cook until all the moisture evaporates and beetroot and figs come together to form a sticky ball.